-The core purpose of the Headteacher is to create, inspire and embody a distinctive Christian ethos and culture in this church school, embedding a unambiguous Christian vision that seeks to empower all stakeholders to experience 'life in all its fulness' (John 10:10).
-The headteacher will provide professional leadership and management for the school that ensures compliance with the Trust Deed and enhances the Christian character of the school.
+The core purpose of the Headteacher is to provide professional leadership and management for the school.
 This will promote a secure foundation from which to achieve high standards in all areas of the school's work.
 To gain this success the Headteacher must establish high quality education by effectively managing teaching and learning and using personalised learning to realise the potential of all pupils.
-The Headteacher should establish a culture that promotes excellence, equality and high expectations of all pupils within a strong Christian ethos.
+The Headteacher should establish a culture that promotes excellence, equality and high expectations of all pupils.